-Then, we show the bounds derived from SPI data and compare them to other existing independent DM constraints in the literature in Fig.~\ref{fig:Limits}, for DM annihilation (left panel) and decay (right panel).
-To derive these limits, we use a simple $\chi^2$ fit to the SPI data, using the {\sc curve-fit} {\sc Python} package, and take the $2\sigma$ error obtained.
-In both cases, annihilation and decay, we show the constraints derived in this work from the SPI latitude profile as a dashed curve labelled ``SPI Lat" and the SPI longitude profile as a solid curve labelled ``SPI Long".
-We disseminate the channel of annihilation or decay by colour based on the final state $e^+e^-$ (green), $\mu^+\mu^-$ (red) and $\pi^+\pi^-$ (blue).
-In the left panel, we also compare with the limits obtained by calculating the effect of the $e^\pm$ injection from DM annihilation on the CMB anisotropies, from Slatyer~\cite{Slatyer:2015jla} and Lopez-Honorez et al.~\cite{Lopez-Honorez:2013cua}, which are shown as dot-dashed lines in Fig.~\ref{fig:Limits} and are labelled ``CMB."
+We show the bounds from SPI data and compare them to other DM constraints in Fig.~\ref{fig:Limits}, for DM annihilation (left panel) and decay (right panel).
+To derive these limits, we use a simple $\chi^2$ fit to the SPI data, using the {\sc curve-fit} {\sc Python} package, and take the $2\sigma$ uncertainty bands.
+We show the constraints from the SPI latitude profile as a dashed curve (``SPI Lat") and the SPI longitude profile as a solid curve (``SPI Long").
+We use colour to distinguish the channel of annihilation or decay: $e^+e^-$ (green), $\mu^+\mu^-$ (red) and $\pi^+\pi^-$ (blue).
+We restrain ourselves to computing the limits independently, since we expect that combining both datasets will not offer noticeable improvement and will be dominated by longitude data.
+In the left panel, we also compare with the limits from the $e^\pm$ injection from DM annihilation on the CMB anisotropies, from Slatyer~\cite{Slatyer:2015jla} and Lopez-Honorez et al.~\cite{Lopez-Honorez:2013cua}, shown as dot-dashed lines (``CMB").
 These limits are based on the fact that the injection of charged particles by DM during the cosmic Dark Ages must increase the residual ionization fraction, thus altering the anisotropies of the CMB.
-The CMB limits are not very strong for decaying light DM, unlike the case of annihilating DM.
-This is because DM clusters at redshifts $z \lesssim 100$, which greatly increases the DM annihilation rate and therefore the $e^\pm$ injection, while the decay rate stays the same.
-Since the CMB bounds are weak for decaying DM, we show the next strongest bound which comes from Ref.~\cite{DelaTorreLuque:2023olp} labelled ``Voyager-1" and shown as a dot-dashed curve in the right panel of Fig.~\ref{fig:Limits}.
-This limit comes from the fact that decaying DM results in an $e^\pm$ cascade that can be directly observed in space-based probes such as {\sc Voyager 1}, without being suppressed by the solar modulation effect of the heliosphere, due to the satellite's distance from the solar system.
+The CMB limits are weak for decaying light DM \cite{Liu:2023fgu, Liu:2023nct}, unlike the case of annihilating DM.
+This is because DM clusters at redshifts $z \lesssim 100$, which increases the DM annihilation rate and the $e^\pm$ injection, while the decay rate stays the same.
+Since the CMB bounds are weak for decaying DM, we show the stronger bound from~\cite{DelaTorreLuque:2023olp} (labelled ``Voyager-1") as a dot-dashed curve in the right panel.
+This limit comes from the fact that decaying DM results in an $e^\pm$ cascade that can be observed by {\sc Voyager 1}, without the solar modulation effect of the heliosphere, due to the satellite's distance from the solar system.